Recreational and amenity opportunities

 Water-based recreational opportunities

-2020 goal: A positive trend in the availability and/or quality of recreational opportunities in each zone.
+By 2025: A continuing and measurable positive trend, against baseline information, in the diversity, availability and quality of recreational opportunities in each zone.

 Has the goal been met?

-Measuring trends for this goal is challenging given the diversity of options available and numerous ways people choose to enjoy Canterbury's lakes and rivers.
-The CWMS Regional Committee's Recreation and Amenity Working Group gathered information to better understand the availability, diversity and trends of recreation and amenity opportunities in the region.
-Numerous projects have been undertaken to map and improve the quality of recreational spots across Canterbury.
+Measuring trends against different baselines for this goal is challenging given the diversity of options available and numerous ways people choose to enjoy Canterbury's lakes and rivers.
+Several projects have been undertaken to map and improve the quality of recreational spots across Canterbury.

 Recreational water flows